slamora/brackets-wiki/How-to-Use-Brackets.md

 ----------
 There is a large and growing body of extensions available for Brackets, many of which were written by community members, that add all kinds of interesting and useful functionality.
-For a list of extensions and information on how to install them, see [Brackets Extensions](https://github.com/adobe/brackets/wiki/Brackets-Extensions).
+You can install an extension using *File > Install Extension..." or clicking the "brick" icon on the toolbar.
+From that dialog, you can click on "Browse Extensions" to get to the [Brackets Extensions](https://github.com/adobe/brackets/wiki/Brackets-Extensions) Wiki page, which has further instructions on installation.

 Keyboard Shortcut Cheat Sheet
 -----------------------------